IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 ## Facts
-* Tested in sandbox environment.
+* Issue appears in sandbox environment (iOS 9.0.1).
-* Tested in TestFlight environment.
+* Issue appears in TestFlight environment (iOS 9.0.1).
-* Never tested in production environment.
+* Never tested in production environemt.
-* Never tested for iOS-9.1 /beta/.
+* Never tested on iOS 9.1 /beta/.
+* Issue never appears on iOS 8.4.1.

 ## App
 This app requires one non-consumable IAP product with content hosted by Apple.